 Career Services invites students to use the computerized career information software for career planning activities, off campus job search/ employer listings, skill inventorying and career exploration.
 Hire-a-Hornet powered by Handshake is a great place to start your search.
-A comprehensive list of links to recruiting websites can be found at Career Services Online Resources.

 The on-campus recruitment program is one of the most significant ways in which organizations are exposed to Delaware State University students.
 Interviews may be scheduled on-campus for internships, cooperative education, full-time employment, military, or graduate school recruitment needs.

 On-campus recruitment begins October 1st and ends on April 30th each academic year.
 Interview dates and times will be posted on the events calendar in Hire-a-Hornet Log on to view employer profiles, job descriptions, job vacancies, post your resume, and/or sign up for on-campus interviews.